Cancelled expressways in Toronto: Aftermath

 The cancellation of the Spadina Expressway heralded the end of expressway construction in Toronto.
 Work on the other expressways in the system was simply abandoned.
-The Highway 400 extension stopped at Eglinton, where the province left it, although it was later extended with the at-grade Black Creek Drive to Weston Road.
+Highway 400 initially stopped at Jane Street where the province left it, although the route was later extended to Weston Road as Black Creek Drive (scaled down to a four lane at-grade expressway, instead of a six lane freeway).
 The western terminus of the Richview forms the oversized interchange between Highways 401 and 427 and Eglinton Avenue near Pearson Airport.
-Highway 403 was built but connects to Highway 401, farther west.
+Highway 403 was built but instead now connects further west to Highway 401, at another major interchange which also connects to Highway 410.
 Both ends of the Scarborough Expressway were built, in the east as a large interchange that quickly turns into a much smaller exchange with Kingston Road, and in the downtown core as a several-kilometre extension of the Gardiner past the Don Valley Parkway to Leslie Street.

 Lands acquired for the proposed Scarborough and Richview Expressways remained in municipal government ownership for another twenty years after the shelving of the proposals.
 Much of the land remains in public ownership today, though future uses have not yet been determined.

-In 2001, the Gardiner extension was demolished between the Don Valley Parkway and Leslie Street, and there were plans to remove the connection to the Don Valley Parkway entirely.
+In 2001, the Gardiner East extension was demolished between the Don Valley Parkway and Leslie Street, and there were plans to remove the connection to the Don Valley Parkway entirely, as of 2021 the Gardiner's connection with the Don Valley Parkway is being realigned.